Edge-Center/terraform-provider-edgecenter/docs/data-sources/reseller_images.md

 page_title: "edgecenter_reseller_images Data Source - edgecenter"
 subcategory: ""
 description: |-
+  WARNING: Data source "edgecenter_reseller_images" is deprecated.
+  Use "edgecenter_reseller_imagesV2" data source instead.
-  !!!
-This resource has been created for resellers and only works with the reseller API key. !!!
+  This data source has been created for resellers and only works with the reseller API key.
   Reseller and cloud admin can change the set of images, available to reseller clients.
   Firstly, they may limit the number of public images available.
   Secondly, they can share the image of the reseller client to all clients of the reseller.
   If the reseller has image_ids = [] or hasn't image_ids field in config,
   all public images are unavailable to the client.
 ---

 # edgecenter_reseller_images (Data Source)

+**WARNING:** Data source "edgecenter_reseller_images" is deprecated.

+Use "edgecenter_reseller_imagesV2" data source instead.

-!!!
-This resource has been created for resellers and only works with the reseller API key. !!!
+**This data source has been created for resellers and only works with the reseller API key.**

 Reseller and cloud admin can change the set of images, available to reseller clients.

 Firstly, they may limit the number of public images available.
 Secondly, they can share the image of the reseller client to all clients of the reseller.

 If the reseller has image_ids = [] or hasn't image_ids field in config,
 all public images are unavailable to the client.

 ## Example Usage